Reviews

 Celestron CGEM II Mount Review: Partially Recommended

-The Celestron CGEM II is a versatile and acceptable quality mount for large visual setups, planetary imaging, and deep-sky astrophotography, but isn’t as well-designed as competing mounts offered at similar prices.
+The Celestron CGEM II is a versatile and acceptable quality mount for large visual setups, planetary imaging, and deep-sky astrophotography, but isn’t as well-designed as some other competing mounts I've tried that are being offered at similar prices.

 Sky-Watcher HEQ5i Pro Review: Editor’s Choice Mount

-The Sky-Watcher HEQ5i Pro Mount is a well-made machine that can serve you for quite a while.
+The Sky-Watcher HEQ5i Pro Mount is a well-made machine that can serve you for quite a while, I assure you.

 Explore Scientific ED127 Essential Reviewed: Recommended OTA